Kaori61/crime-data-analysis/README.md

 * Handling a dataset originally over 400k rows required efficient techniques such as sampling, aggregation, and datatype optimisation to maintain performance without losing meaningful patterns.

 * Designing the dashboard reinforced the importance of pairing high‑level KPIs with detailed breakdowns, ensuring both strategic stakeholders and operational teams can quickly access the insights they need.

+## For Recruiters

+This project demonstrates:

+The ability to take **raw data** → **insights** → **model** → **dashboard**.

+Skills in cleaning, aggregating, analysing, and visualising real‑world data.

+Clear business thinking around crime trends, operational performance, and resource allocation.

+A professional, reproducible workflow.

 ## Links